...

 PREGNANCY, because of its rich supply of folates and iodine, which are very important during gestation.

-GOITER, caused by hypothyroidism when this is the result of insufficient iodine in the diet.
+GOITER is caused by hypothyroidism when it results from insufficient iodine in the diet.

 CONSTIPATION, because of its richness in vegetable fiber.